betagouv/mission-transition-ecologique/packages/web/README.md

 ### Environment variables

-The `env` variables you can use for deployment are listed in the `.env.example` file.
+The `env` variables you can use for deployment are listed in the `example.env` file.

 ```env
 # To hide the "debug" switch